trasukg/local-aprs/README.md

 hour's packets are stored for replay when a client connects.
 Live packets are repeated out to the clients using web sockets.

-The client is an AngularJS application that's served out by the server.
+The client is an Angular application that's served out by the server.
 It runs in the client's browser, and communicates back to the server using web sockets.
+It provides responsive-web
-It uses the Bootstrap and UI-Bootstrap libraries to provide responsive-web characteristics, so it runs on a variety of devices.
+characteristics, so it runs on a variety of devices.

 Upon initial connection, the server plays back the last hour's packets, so that